tom-fuchs/DAAE_Score/README.md

 # DAAE_Score
 Development &amp; Validation of the DAAE Risk Score

 The DAAE Score was developed for estimating risk of conversion to secondary progressive multiple sclerosis over five years.
-It was developed for use in relapsing-remitting multiple sclerosis patients patients.
+It was developed for use in relapsing-remitting multiple sclerosis patients.

 The tool is publicly available at: https://tomfuchs.shinyapps.io/DAAE_Score_v1-0/